 What is Employment First?

-- Employers receive talented employees and specialized support for job acquisition and retention.
+Receive talented employees & specialized support for job acquisition & retention

-- People with disabilities gain employment, fair wages, benefits, and the dignity that arises from gainful employment.
+Gain employment, fair wages, benefits, & the dignity that arises from gainful employment.

 See a family member in a fully competent role in the workplace.